yegor256/blog/_drafts/_lazy.md

     You want to complete the entire ticket, solve the entire problem, and understand the entire scope.
     What can I say?
-    This won't be solved until the project pays you [by the hour/month]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}).
+    This won't be solved while the project continues to pay you [by the hour/month]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}).
     Once they start paying for results, this disease will be cured.

   * **You have no passion**.
     You just don't care about the quality of code at all.
-    You don't want it to look clean, you can't even tell what is clean and what is messy.
+    You don't want it to look clean, you can't even tell what clean is or what messy is.
 You just want them to pay you by the end of the month.
-In such a case you won't even know what tickets to report.
+In this case you won't even know what tickets to report.
     What can I say?
-    I guess you have to try to find another job.
+    I guess you have to try and find another job.
     Maybe a [manager]({% pst 2016/jan/2016-01-05-how-to-punish-employees %})?

   * **You are afraid**.
-    Blaming the project and reporting tickets may look like you have a negative attitude towards the code base and people, which created it, which is not true.
+    Blaming the project and reporting tickets may look like you have a negative attitude towards the code base, and people who created it, which is not true.
 Instead, your attitude is [positive]({% pst 2014/apr/2014-04-13-bugs-are-welcome %}),
     since you care about it and want it to get better.